-The city has started working on where the primary walking and cycling routes might be, and have laid out a proposed designated bike route (see map) from the bridge to Rosemont, but not with separate bike lanes.
+The city has started working on where the primary walking and cycling routes might be, and have laid out a proposed designated bike route (see map below) from the bridge to Rosemont, but not with separate bike lanes.

 “The bike route was based on the easiest possible grade, so it makes you zig-zag uphill,” planner Sebastien Arcand told council at its Oct.
 21 meeting.

 Mayor John Dooley called the route into question.

 “People tend to do what they want to do,” he said.
 “I just got back from a trip to Ireland, and there is the odd feel-good cycle path where a bunch of politicians like us said ‘oh, we need a bike path’ … but in actual fact people are cycling all over the place.”

 Arcand agreed that people might join and leave the route at various locations depending on where they are going.
 He added the map is still a draft and a work in progress.

 Arcand said it’s not so much about big infrastructure projects as it is about looking at development and public works with an active transportation lens and creating a more comfortable environment for all traffic.

 “Often it does not cost more to add a painted lane, a crosswalk, or traffic calming,” he said.

 Arcand also presented a proposed bike route along Third Street (a block above Nelson Avenue and parallel to it), in which bikers would come off the Orange Bridge and turn left to access the bike route.
 The reason for this is the complexity of the intersection where Nelson Avenue becomes High Street.

 “I do bike that route quite often, and you get up some speed coming off the bridge and want to keep that going.
 The idea of losing all that speed to cut left and go up Third would [not be something I would do].”